-CheckNoun loops over all objects in scope, trying to parse each of them against the words in the input, using either the ParseName routine, if defined, the name property or parse_name.
+CheckNoun loops over all objects in scope, trying to parse each of them against the words in the input, first using the ParseNoun routine, if defined.
+If there is no ParseNoun, or if this routine declines to make a decision, the object's parse_name routine is checked.
+If parse_name isn't available or declines to make a decision, the name property is used.
+Note that ParseNoun is checked first.
+This is different from DM4.

 There is additional logic to handle debugging verbs that need to try to match against any object, regardless of the normal scoping rules.
 This is only enabled if the DEBUG compiler flag is used.
-Note that ParseName is checked first.
-This is different from DM4.